I. Duties of the Dean

 - Copies of Publications and/or Evidence of Creative Work (including scholarly presentations)

-- Reviews of Candidate’s Books, Creative Performances, and Exhibitions
+- Reviews of Candidate’s Books, Creative Performances and Exhibitions

 - List of Grants Applied for/Received (include cover sheet/abstract; funding source; amount; PI)